 You can access vault secrets added using Guided Auth in scripts.
 Make sure you enable scripts to access your vault secrets.
 Otherwise, you'll receive an error in the Postman Console.

-If you're using Guided Auth from the Postman web app, you must use the Postman Desktop Agent.
+If you're using Guided Auth from the Postman web app, you must use the latest version of the Postman Desktop Agent.

 Select the Authorization tab of an HTTP request, and select the Auth Type dropdown list.
 Under Stored in vault, select the auth method name that has the stored authentication credentials you want to reference.